supix/openkonnect/README.md

 When a job starts, all the stored stamps are fetched and marked as deleted (actually, Kronotech readers logically mark stamps as deleted, but they can still be accessed with the proprietary software using the appropriate function).
 OpenKonnect fetches stamps one-by-one.
 After a stamp has been fetched it is inserted into the database.
 Only on successful insertions, the stamp on the reader is deleted and the next one is fetched.
 This assures that no stamps can be lost in case of database and/or network failures.

 When readers' clock adjust-task is active, a further job is instantiated for each reader.
 Tasks start at the time of day indicated in the configuration file, spread over the indicated time interval (again, to avoid network congestion).
 The default daytime is 02:02, for the sake of adjusting clocks just after the daylight saving time switch.
-The task is executed every 86.400 seconds (i.e. every day at the same time).
+The task is (by default) executed every 86.400 seconds (i.e. every day at the same time).

 ## Log
 During the execution, the service logs about every important information: